oekrice/outflowpy/log.md

 It's probably worth compiling the whole set of images and getting some average values to use for the 'image match' algorithm.
 Perhaps the distribution could be hard-coded but that sounds tricksy and a bit ugly.
 TBD.

 NASA have unblocked me.
 Lovely.
 That means can run the every-day plots again, providing I make sure that the caching is working...

+Maybe should add extra smoothing to images after the scaling?
+Getting some strange artefacts sometimes otherwise